- 2.1. Getting started with Google Calendar

 Get calendar access.
 If the left sidebar does not list the calendars “Edgeryders Events”, “Edgeryders Milestones” and “Edgeryders Tasks”, ask anyone who has access to share them with you.
 Preferably ask people via Riot chat.

-Note, in 2018-10 we had some issues with sharing calendar access – sometimes the target account would still not have the calendars listed in their sidebar, and not have access via direct links either.
+Another note, in 2018-10 we had some issues with sharing calendar access – sometimes the target account would still not have the calendars listed in their sidebar, and not have access via direct links either.
 To work around that Google bug, it helped to remove the access rights and immediately add them again.
 This helped eventually, but had to be repeated up to four times in some cases.

 2.2.
 Creating an event